Joey Votto

-Joseph Daniel Votto (born September 10, 1983) is a Canadian-American professional baseball first baseman for the Cincinnati Reds of Major League Baseball (MLB).
-He made his MLB debut with the Reds in 2007.
-He is the first Canadian MLB player since Larry Walker to hit 300 home runs and have 1,000 career runs batted in (RBIs).
-Votto is also the second Canadian to have 2,000 hits, the first also being Walker.
+Joseph Daniel Votto (born September 10, 1983) is a Canadian-American former professional baseball first baseman who spent his entire 17-year Major League Baseball (MLB) career with the Cincinnati Reds from 2007 to 2023.
+He was the second Canadian player, following Larry Walker, to have 2,000 hits, 300 home runs, and 1,000 runs batted in (RBI) in MLB.
 Votto is a six-time MLB All-Star, a seven-time Tip O'Neill Award winner, and two-time Lou Marsh Trophy winner as Canada's athlete of the year.
-In 2010, he won the National League (NL) MVP Award and the NL Hank Aaron Award.
-Among all active players at the end of the 2018 season, he was first in career on-base percentage (.427), second in OPS (.957) and walks (1,104), and fourth in batting average (.311).
+In 2010, he won the National League (NL) Most Valuable Player Award and Hank Aaron Award.
+Renowned for his plate discipline and ability to get on base, Votto was first in career walks (1,365), third in on-base percentage (.409), and fourth in on-base plus slugging (.920) among all active players at the time of his retirement during the 2024 season.
+He is one of two Reds with at least 300 home runs, 1,000 RBI, and 2,000 hits in franchise history, the other being Johnny Bench.

 Early life

-Votto was born to Wendy (née Howell) and Joseph Votto in Toronto, Ontario, and grew up in the city's borough of Etobicoke.
+Votto was born to Wendy (née Howell) and Joseph Votto in Toronto, Ontario, and grew up in the city of Etobicoke.
 His mother is a sommelier and restaurant manager.
 His father was a chef and a baseball fan who died at age 52 in 2008.
 He is of Italian and English descent.
 As a child, he adorned his wall with a Ted Williams poster.

 Votto enrolled in high school at Richview Collegiate Institute in 1997.
 In high school, he also played basketball—playing point guard and once scoring 37 points in a game—and hockey.
 He played for the Etobicoke Rangers baseball program.
 After high school, Votto signed a National Letter of Intent to play college baseball for the Coastal Carolina Chanticleers.